Pratikshinde55/Terraform-aws-Module_dataSource-EC2/README.md

 2. "Module-2 for aws_security_grp" which allow inbound traffic to EC2; 'variables for VPC id & security grp name'.

-3. "calling module block by using module block for launching EC2 instance with security group" for calling I created three Team folder where i put individual plugins info and calling module blocks.

       NOTE: This modules kept in seperate folder and this modules will be called by TeamA, TeamB, TeamC for lanching instance

+4. "calling module block by using module block for launching EC2 instance with security group" for calling I created three Team folder where i put individual plugins info and calling module blocks.

 Follwing is lists of folders for this project: